Frequently Asked Questions

 How do you determine pick of the litter?

-Pick of the litter is the order the deposit is received in the mail for either a male puppy or a female puppy.
+Pick of the Litter is awarded to the the first deposit that is received in the mail for a specified litter, either male or female puppy.
+The remaining Picks are awarded based on the order the deposits are received in the mail.
 Deposits are separated according to the gender of the puppy.

 What if you don't have the female or male puppy I requested, and I sent my deposit in?